Key objectives include:

 Streamlined procedures for these categories of projects vary from requiring no assessment or documentation for Category A projects (exempt), to rigorous evaluation of environmental effects and a detailed Environmental Study Reports (ESR) for Category C projects.
 Public consultation is an essential element when planning Category B and C projects.

-For the Ontario Place redevelopment, we have determined that:
+For the Ontario Place redevelopment, it has been determined that:

-- Redevelopment activities, including site preparations, will be considered under the Category C process.
+• Redevelopment activities, including site preparations, were considered under the Category C process.
 This process includes a review and evaluation of design concepts for the site (known as alternatives in the legislation) and mandatory public engagement at key milestones.
 The final outcome of this process is the selection of a preferred design, supported by an ESR that captures, in full transparency, documentation of the evaluation process, engagement and consultation activities, how concepts were considered, and mitigation and monitoring measures.
-The ESR and summary of consultations will be posted on this project website for public review once available.
-IO has retained CH2M Hill Canada Inc. (Jacobs) to undertake this work.
+The ESR and summary of consultations was posted on this project website for public review.
+IO retained CH2M Hill Canada Inc. (Jacobs) to undertake this work.
 Follow the Updates page for opportunities to get involved and learn more about the Category C process for the Ontario Place redevelopment project.

 Current status of the Environmental Assessment

 The first virtual public consultation event took place in April 2022 to seek input, ideas, and feedback related to the public realm at Ontario Place.
 A Virtual Public Engagement Room (VPER) was also launched to introduce the Class EA process, share key information and gather feedback about current site conditions, opportunities, and constraints.
 It also provided an opportunity to gather more public feedback on the future public spaces and parkland (public realm) at Ontario Place.
-Although the comment period is now closed, the VPER and its content can be viewed here.
+A second virtual public consultation event took place in October 2022 to gather public feedback on the proposed public realm design concepts.
+Although the comment period is now closed for both events, the VPER and its content can be viewed here.

-As part of the Ontario Place redevelopment and EA process, we are hosting a second virtual public engagement event on Thursday, October 27, 2022, from 5:00pm to 7:00pm.
-At this event, we will gather public feedback on the proposed public realm design concepts in small breakout groups.
-The event will be hosted on Zoom, and you can register for the event here.
-On October 25, 2022, a VPER will also launch to share information on the public realm design concepts and evaluation criteria and gather feedback until November 18, 2022.
-The VPER can be viewed here.
+As part of the Ontario redevelopment and EA process, we hosted a third virtual public consultation event on Thursday, April 27, 2023.
+At this event, we gathered public feedback on the recommended design of the public realm.
+The event was hosted on Zoom and on the same day, a VPER was also launched to share information on the recommended design of the public realm and gather feedback until May 19, 2023.
+The process is now complete.
+The VPER can be viewed here